olavt/zwave-multilevel-sensor/README.md

 - autogen/cc_multilevel_sensor_config.h
 - autogen/cc_multilevel_sensor_config.c

-Now we need to do some tricks to workouround the lack of support for the barometric pressure sensor.

 Copy the two generated files to the root of the project.
 Then delete all the yaml definitions for all the sensors from "config/cc_config/MultilevelSensor.cc_config".
 This should cause the two auto-generated files to disappear.

 Now implement the code to read the barometric pressure values.